-6. Exclusions from Height Limitations:
+8. Exclusions from Height Limitations:

 - a.
-Spires, ornamental belfries, towers, stage towers or scenery loft appurtenant to civic or cultural buildings, chimneys, mechanical equipment, mechanical equipment rooms and parapet walls used to screen mechanical equipment need not be included in measuring the overall height of a building or structure if: - i.
+Spires, ornamental belfries, towers, stage towers or scenery loft appurtenant to civic or cultural buildings, chimneys, mechanical equipment, mechanical equipment rooms and parapet walls used to screen mechanical equipment shall not be included in measuring the overall height of a building or structure if: - i.
 They do not exceed 30% of the roof area in gross area; or - ii.
 They do not exceed 25% of the proposed maximum building height. - b.
-Free-standing flagpoles shall not exceed 20 feet in residential districts or residential pods of a planned development or 35 feet in non-residential districts/pods of a planned development. - c.
-Water Towers, Public Utilities, and Civic Buildings shall be exempt from height regulations in all Zoning districts. - d.
+Water Towers, Public Utilities, Civic Buildings, and publicly-owned facilities shall be exempt from height regulations in all zoning districts. - c.
 Wireless communications towers and facilities, including accessory radio towers, amateur radio/TV antennas, and commercial communication towers and antennas may be erected subject to the Supplementary Standards of the LDR.